• Loading stock data...

 Notre Dame’s TV Ratings Don’t Match Its Reputation

-While SEC teams like Alabama, Texas, and Georgia dominated TV ratings, Notre Dame only played in one of the Top 20 most-watched games.
+While SEC teams like Alabama, Texas, and Georgia dominated TV ratings, Notre Dame played in only one of the top 20 most-watched games.

 Notre Dame athletic director Pete Bevacqua, right, looks on during a NCAA men's basketball game against Bellarmine at Purcell Pavilion on Wednesday, Nov.
 19, 2025, in South Bend.